hppanpaliya/React-TrashMail/README.md

 # TrashMail - Disposable Email Service

 TrashMail is a web application for generating disposable/temporary email addresses and viewing emails sent to those addresses.
-The project consists of a React frontend and a Node.js backend mail server.
+The project consists of a React frontend and a Node.js and MongoDB backend mail server.

 ## Table of Contents
 - [Frontend](#frontend)